nasa-nccs-hpda/terragpu/README.md

 # vhr-cloudmask

-Deep learning models for cloud masking of very high resolution images.
+Deep learning and Random Forest models for cloud masking of very high resolution images.